on-api/on-api/2.5.0/spec_sp/order.md

 ### coAccessId

-Identifies a single access point in the CO population in the accesses API.
+Identifies a single access in the CO population in the accesses API.

 * Data format: [accessId](../common/dataformats.md#accessid)
 * Mandatory